funkatron/veruca/README.md

    - Try rephrasing your question
    - Check if the relevant tags are correct
    - Verify that the information exists in your vault

+6. **Storage location issues**
+   - The tool stores data in `~/.local/share/veruca`
+   - Ensure you have write permissions to this directory
+   - Check available disk space in this location

 ## Contributing